Operations and Performance Improvement

 Collect Operational Data

-Gather information on volumes, revenue, staffing, workflow documentation, and other relevant operating metrics.
+Gather information on volumes, revenue, staffing, workflow documentation, technology use, and other relevant operating metrics.

 Observe and Map Workflows